immcantation/shazam/docs/vignettes/DistToNearest-Vignette.md

 The function for calculating distance between every sequence and its nearest neighbor takes a few parameters to adjust how the distance is measured.
-If a genotype has been inferred using the methods in the `tigger` package, and a `V_CALL_GENOTYPED` field has been added to the database, then this column may be used instead of the default `V_CALL` column by specifying the `vCallColumn` argument.
+If a genotype has been inferred using the methods in the `tigger` package, and a `v_call_genotyped` field has been added to the database, then this column may be used instead of the default `v_call` column by specifying the `vCallColumn` argument.
 This will allows the more accurate V call from `tigger` to be used for grouping of the sequences.
 Furthermore, for more leniency toward ambiguous V(D)J segment calls, the parameter `first` can be set to `FALSE`.
 Setting